-I sell banana plants only to customers in bunchy top affected areas.
+I sold banana plants only to customers in bunchy top affected areas.
 Over the years a number of bananas have become infected and were removed, but plants may be infected without showing symptoms.
-To avoid spreading the virus to areas that don’t have it, I am not selling plants except to those who know bunchy top is already affecting the area they plan to grow in.
-In those cases, keikis sold only come from mats without obvious symptoms but I cannot guarantee the plants don’t have bunchy top.
+To avoid spreading the virus to areas that don’t have it, I was not selling plants except to those who know bunchy top is already affecting the area they plan to grow in.
+In those cases, keikis sold only came from mats without obvious symptoms but I could not guarantee the plants didn’t have bunchy top.
 Plants can be infected from 1 to 12 or more months without having symptoms.
 As each mat shows clear signs of infection it means completely eliminating the mat as even one infected plant nearly always means the entire mat is already infected.
 A limited selection of disease-free tissue-cultured banana plants can be found at nurseries and Home Depot stores statewide, and I recommend that source for common Apple bananas.

 Sadly, bunchy top is now widespread on the island.
-If you live in these areas or otherwise know that plants near you are already infected, I’ll sell to you.
 Learn more about Bunchy Top Virus.

 Why bananas?
 Compared to many other tropical fruits, bananas are easy to grow.
 While many fruit trees (even grafted ones) may take years to produce, bananas generally produce a bunch within 2 years, then 1 or more bunches each year.
 Bananas grow so quickly that you can even see changes in the same day as new leaves unfurl!
 They typically pay for themselves with the first bunch.
 Why make hedges out of slow growing Podacarpus or Areca Palms when you can have a fast-growing edible hedge of bananas?